Small cancellation labellings of some infinite graphs and applications: Proper lacunary walling

-Again, let $B$ be the set of edges $f$ in $N_e$ such that their wall $w_f$ intersects $N_e$ an odd number of times.
-That is, $w_f$ separates $p'$ and $q'$.
+\end{lemma} \begin{proof} Again, let $B$ be the set of edges $f$ in $N_e^{\gamma}$ such that their wall $w_f$ intersects $N_e^{\gamma}$ in exactly one edge.
+Then $w_f$ separates $p'$ and $q'$.
 As in Case I (see (\ref{e:B})), by (\ref{e:II1}), we have the following lower bound:

 We estimate again the number of edges $f$ in $B\setminus \ag$.
 As in Case I (Lemma~\ref{l:prop2}), we consider separately two possibilities: C, D for such an edge $f$ to fail belonging to $\ag$.
 The same considerations as in Case I lead to the estimates: